Protesters across U.S. call on Trump to reunite immigrant families

 Organizers estimated 30,000 people had gathered in central Washington.
 The peaceful protest appeared to be the largest pro-immigration demonstration in the U.S. capital since at least 2010, when activists rallied to pressure then-President Barack Obama and Congress to overhaul the U.S. immigration system.

-“We are here because children being held in detention don’t have a voice,” said Helen LaCroix, 40, a mother of two from Washington.

-A federal judge has ordered families be reunited and the administration asked the military to house immigrant families, leading the Pentagon to mull the construction of soft-sided camp facilities.

 A splinter group of several dozen protesters in Washington went to protest at what they said was the residence of Stephen Miller, a White House adviser known for his hardline views on immigration.
-It was the latest in a string of public protests against Trump administration officials over the family separations.
+It was the latest in a string of public protests against Trump administration officials.

 They held up a sign saying “Stephen Miller, We Know Where You Sleep.”